apjanke/octave-tablicious/docs/Developer-Notes.md

 * Standard [GNU Octave code style](https://wiki.octave.org/Octave_style_guide)
 * In general, use reallyLongDescriptiveNames for non-standard-Matlab-or-Octave functions you are adding, to reduce chance of name collisions.

+## No Matlab usage!

+To avoid issues with the Matlab license's Non-Compete clause, this project needs to be developed entirely using Octave, and not using Matlab at all, including for testing or benchmarking purposes.
+Please do not submit any Matlab test or benchmark results, or any code produced using Matlab.
+And if you know anything about how the Matlab internals work, please do not tell me!

 ## Building the Docs

 The texinfo format we use requires Texinfo 6.0 or newer.
 This is newer than the Texinfo that comes with macOS, which ships a 5.x Texinfo.
 To build the docs on Mac, you will need to install a newer Texinfo (e.g. with Homebrew) and then make sure that Texinfo is on your path ahead of the system Texinfo.